I’m so, so tired of governments run by right wing authoritarian morons.

 Well, in Ontario this sort of thing is now crossing another, more important line, and I hope people do start caring, a lot.

 The bad actor this time around is our own Doug Ford, whose quintessentially dumb-assed (and thus successful) campaign for Premier promised the good folks of Ontario two wonderful things: cheap gas, and cheap booze.
 Just what the rubes wanted, he figured, guaranteed winners, and he did indeed win.
 That left him with a couple of improbable campaign pledges to keep, but that was all right; Douggie figured he could deliver.
 He planned to come through on the booze by making it legal to sell beer for a buck a bottle, apparently unaware that his fellow capitalists would not, despite his permission, sell their products at a loss.
 The cheap gas would spring from his elimination of a modest carbon tax that the hated Liberals had instituted in those dark days when Ontario was run by a lesbian.
-Nobody told Douggie that if he did this, a more or less equivalent federal tax would be imposed as a backstop legislated by the Trudeau government.
+Nobody told Douggie that if he did this, a more or less equivalent federal tax would be imposed under a backstop legislated by the Trudeau government.

 Well!
 There went those promises!
 Doug tried to use public money to bribe the breweries to play along and sell something, anything, for a dollar, but they wouldn’t go for it, making him look stupid, and with that promise blown he’s all the more desperate to assure the public that it isn’t his fault if gas prices didn’t go down.
 It’s those bastards in Ottawa!
 The socialist pansies want to do something to “save the environment”, as if that’s a priority!
 Yeah, right, like innocent people gassing up their SUVs and F-150s should be made to suffer to combat “global warming”, whatever that is!
 Boo!
 Hiss!
 The people have a right to know, and must be told, over and over!